Parking for High Holidays 2022 • 5783

 Neither the JCCEB or Jewish Gateways is responsible for any tickets incurred.

-If you should incur a ticket during Rosh Hashanah or Yom Kippur in a residential (non-parking meter) parking spot and you displayed the sign indicating you were at services, please send a copy of your ticket right away to request a dismissal to:
+If you should incur a ticket during Rosh Hashanah or Yom Kippur in a residential (non-metered) parking spot and you displayed the sign indicating you were at services, please send a copy of your ticket right away to request a dismissal to:

 Berkeley Police Department